dingusdev/dingusppc/zdocs/users/manual.md

 ## Accessing OpenFirmware

 After booting from a PCI Power Mac ROM without any disk images, enter the debugger and change the NVRAM property `auto-boot?` to false.
-Quit of the emulator and boot it back up to access it.
+Exit out of the emulator and boot it back up to access it.

 ## Supported machines